SobiaatNUST/Time-Aware-Probabilistic-Modeling-of-IEEE-3-Bus-Protection-System/README.md

 The model is designed to support **time-aware quantitative verification** of protection performance, including:

 - Probability of successful line isolation
 - Probability of isolation failure
+- Probability of system under risk
 - Probability of false tripping
 - Probability that the system remains under fault past the thermal limit